 On April 9, 2019, the Company entered into a Supply Agreement with Esteve Química, S.A., or Esteve, or the Esteve Agreement.
-The Esteve Agreement includes the terms and conditions under which Esteve will manufacture vadadustat drug substance for commercial use.
-Pursuant to the Esteve Agreement, the Company provides rolling forecasts to Esteve on a quarterly basis, or the Esteve Forecast.
-The Esteve Forecast reflects the Company's needs for vadadustat drug substance produced by Esteve over a certain number of months, represented as a quantity of vadadustat drug substance per calendar quarter.
-The parties have agreed to a volume-based pricing structure under the Esteve Agreement.
-The Esteve Agreement has an initial term of four years, beginning April 9, 2019 and ending April 9, 2023.
-Pursuant to the Esteve Agreement, the Company has agreed to purchase a certain percentage of the global demand for vadadustat drug substance from Esteve.
-As of September 30, 2022, the Company has committed to purchase \$26.9 million of vadadustat drug substance from Esteve through the second quarter of 2023.
+The Esteve Agreement included the terms and conditions under which Esteve would manufacture vadadustat drug substance for commercial use.
+Pursuant to the Esteve Agreement, the Company provided rolling forecasts to Esteve on a quarterly basis, or the Esteve Forecast.
+The Esteve Forecast reflected the Company's needs for vadadustat drug substance produced by Esteve over a certain number of months, represented as a quantity of vadadustat drug substance per calendar quarter.
+The parties agreed to a volume-based pricing structure under the Esteve Agreement.
+On December 16, 2022, the Company, MTPC, and Esteve executed the Assignment Agreement, pursuant to which the Supply Agreement between the Company and Esteve was assigned to MTPC.
+The Assignment Agreement transferred the rights and obligations of the Supply Agreement to MTPC, specifically including the obligations under certain purchase orders issued by the Company and accepted by Esteve.
+As such, the Company will have no further obligation to take delivery of or pay for product delivered by Esteve under the transferred Esteve Agreement and the purchase orders.

 On March 11, 2020, the Company entered into a Supply Agreement with Patheon Inc., or Patheon, or the Patheon Agreement.
 The Patheon Agreement includes the terms and conditions under which Patheon will manufacture vadadustat drug product for commercial use.
 Pursuant to the Patheon Agreement, the Company provides Patheon a long-term forecast on an annual basis, as well as short-term forecasts on a quarterly basis, or the Patheon Forecast.
 The Patheon Forecast reflects the Company's needs for commercial supply of vadadustat drug product produced by Patheon, represented as a quantity of drug product per calendar quarter.
 The parties have agreed to a volume-based pricing structure under the Patheon Agreement.
-The Patheon Agreement has an initial term, which began on March 11, 2020 and ends on June 30, 2023.
+The Patheon Agreement has an initial term beginning March 11, 2020 and ending June 30, 2023 and automatically renews for successive one-year terms unless either party gives the other party eighteen months' prior written notice.
+The current term of the Patheon Agreement ends June 30, 2025.
 Pursuant to the Patheon Agreement, the Company has agreed to purchase a certain percentage of the global demand for vadadustat drug product from Patheon.
-As of September 30, 2022, the Company had a minimum commitment with Patheon for \$3.2 million through the fourth quarter of 2022.
+As of March 31, 2023, the Company had a minimum commitment with Patheon for \$3.1 million through the third quarter of 2023.

 On April 2, 2020, the Company entered into a Supply Agreement with STA Pharmaceutical Hong Kong Limited, a subsidiary of WuXi AppTec, or WuXi STA, as amended on April 15, 2021, or the WuXi STA DS Agreement.
 The WuXi STA DS Agreement includes the terms and conditions under which WuXi STA will manufacture vadadustat drug substance for commercial use.
 Pursuant to the WuXi STA DS Agreement, the Company provides rolling forecasts to WuXi STA on a quarterly basis, or the WuXi STA DS Forecast.
 The WuXi STA DS Forecast reflects the Company's needs for vadadustat drug substance produced by WuXi STA over a certain number of quarters.
 The parties have agreed to a volume-based pricing structure under the WuXi STA DS Agreement.
 The WuXi STA DS Agreement has an initial term of four years, beginning April 2, 2020 and ending April 2, 2024.
 Pursuant to the WuXi STA DS Agreement, the Company has agreed to purchase a certain percentage of the global demand for vadadustat drug substance from WuXi STA.
-As of September 30, 2022, the Company has committed to purchase \$19.2 million of vadadustat drug substance from WuXi STA through the end of 2023.
+As of March 31, 2023, the Company has committed to purchase \$15.3 million of vadadustat drug substance from WuXi STA through the end of 2023.